 The Ground Work

-Start by looking at why do you need press coverage, what are you trying to accomplish.
-Based on your goals, determine who do you want to reach Once you know who is your audience, compile a small list of publications and journalists (print, radio, TV, digital) that you will follow and engage with.
-You need a list made of relevant specialists that include some big names and many smaller media professionals who are well-established in their niche.
+Start by looking at why you need press coverage and what are you trying to accomplish.
+Based on your goals, determine who you want to reach.
+Once you know who your target audience is, compile a small list of publications and journalists (print, radio, TV, digital) that you will follow and engage with.
+You need a list comprising relevant specialists, including some big names and many smaller media professionals who are well-established in their niche.

 Creating the list will take you some time.
 Look at their editorial mission.
 You’ll need to analyze the type of stories they produce, who is their audience, what topics they are interested in, what are their angles.
 If you aim for earned media, and even with native advertising, know that publications produce content that appeal to their core audience.

-When I produced At Home with Kim Vallee, I wrote for affluent design-savvy women who seek stylish living and entertaining ideas.
-It’s obvious that a story about how to design or live on a dime will never interest my readers.
-Nonetheless, my inbox is filled with badly targeted pitches.
-My advice: focus on getting to know journalists and bloggers with whom there is an affinity for who you serve, what you’re doing, how you do it and why you do it.
+When I produced At Home with Kim Vallee, I wrote for affluent, design-savvy women who seek stylish living and entertaining ideas.
+Stories about designing or living on a dime didn’t align with my editorial mission.
+Nonetheless, my inbox is filled with poorly targeted pitches.
+My advice: focus on getting to know journalists and bloggers who share an affinity with your target audience, what you’re doing, how you do it, and why you do it.

-Here is a little reality check.
-You need to be on the good side of journalists and bloggers more than they need you.
+Here’s a little reality check: You need to be on the good side of journalists and bloggers more than they need you.
 The best journalists and bloggers are never short of story ideas.
 Be helpful to them before you ask them anything.

 The Pitch

-The first rule is ditch your press release about your latest product or service.
+The first rule is to ditch your press release about your latest product or service.
 Instead focus on how it benefits people.
 Talk about trends or new habits that are changing how people act, work, live, play or consume.
 There might be a good story behind what inspired you to develop a product or service.
-Think about lessons that you learned, the struggles that you faced as an entrepreneur.
+Think about lessons that you learned and the struggles you faced as an entrepreneur.
 Do you wish to spread an idea?

 Always send your pitch by email.
 Never, never call.
-Introduce who you are and why you are reaching them.
-Your introduction is almost unnecessary since you already built a relationship with them.
-The most effective way to introduce yourself is inside your pitch, it’s to make it a part of your pitch.
+Introduce yourself and explain why you are reaching out to them.
+Your introduction is almost unnecessary if you have already built a relationship with them.
+The most effective way to introduce yourself is to integrate it into your pitch.

 A pitch should be short.
 Rewrite it until you get your pitch to be one or two paragraphs long.
 It should tell the journalist what’s in it for their audience.
 Think about how interviewing you would educate their readers, raise awareness for an issue or improve the life of their readers.